MicrosoftDocs/edge-developer.pt-BR/microsoft-edge/devtools-guide-chromium/progressive-web-apps/index.md

    See the License for the specific language governing permissions and limitations under the License.  -->

-# Depurar aplicativos Web progressivos
+# <a name="debug-progressive-web-apps"></a>Depurar aplicativos Web progressivos

-Use o painel do **aplicativo** para inspecionar, modificar e depurar manifestos do aplicativo Web, trabalhos de serviço e caches de trabalho do serviço.
+Use o **painel Aplicativo** para inspecionar, modificar e depurar manifestos de aplicativo Web, funcionários de serviço e caches de funcionários do serviço.

 <!--Related Guides: